googleinterns/java-function-coverage/README.md

     * If its jar path/to/handler must be a path to a jar file
     * If its dir path/to/handler must be a path to a directory that contains .class files (folders must be structured same as jar files)

-* packageName.ClassName argument must be the fully qualified name of the Handler class
+* packageName.ClassName argument must be the fully qualified name of the entry class that implements a Runnable

 #### Handler

-Handler is a program that implements certain functionality.
+Handler is a program that implements Runnable class as entry point.
 Our agent gets the handler program and its entry class.
-It loads the program and creates an instance of given class with CoverageMetrics variables.
-Handler must implment an entry function. funccover agent calls that entry function.
+It loads the program and creates an instance of given entry class.